Program Overview | Course(s) | Beyond the Classroom | Payment Information | Application Deadline | Requirements | Contact

 Classes take place at Instituto de Cultura y Lengua Costarricense (ICLC), a private Spanish language institute, specializing in teaching Spanish to non-native speakers.
 The ecological campus is located in Alajuela, 10 miles west of the Costa Rican capital of San José This is an academic program open to SDSU students and the general public.

-All participants will register for a minimum of four units of SDSU credit.
-Participants enrolling in a three unit course are also required to register in one unit of 299 or 499 Special Study.
+All participants are required to register for a minimum of four units of SDSU credit from the courses listed below.
 Classes are held daily, are taught by faculty from ICLC and focus on vocabulary, grammar, and conversation.
 Instruction is offered at various levels and participants will be placed according to proficiency.

 - SPAN 201: Intermediate Spanish I (4 units)